ImmunityBio Inc. (IBRX) Shares Up Despite Recent Market Volatility

-ImmunityBio Inc. (NASDAQ: IBRX)’s stock price has increased by 12.33 compared to its previous closing price of 1.46.
-Despite this, the company has seen a gain of 16.31% in its stock price over the last five trading days.
+ImmunityBio Inc. (NASDAQ: IBRX)’s stock price has increased by 8.43 compared to its previous closing price of 1.66.
+Nevertheless, the company has seen a gain of 10.77% in its stock price over the last five trading days.

 Is It Worth Investing in ImmunityBio Inc. (NASDAQ: IBRX) Right Now?

-Additionally, the 36-month beta value for IBRX is 1.47.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for IBRX is at 1.47.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for IBRX is $8.00, which is $7.36 above the current price.
-The public float for IBRX is 83.44M and currently, short sellers hold a 30.59% ratio of that float.
-The average trading volume of IBRX on March 27, 2023 was 3.26M shares.
+The average price suggested by analysts for IBRX is $8.00, which is $7.2 above the current market price.
+The public float for IBRX is 83.44M, and currently, shorts hold a 30.59% of that float.
+The average trading volume for IBRX on March 30, 2023 was 3.29M shares.

 IBRX’s Market Performance